Share this post

 The coolest part is near the fan (1), and the warmest is by the door (3)

 The silk plays an important role in the growing process.
-The top of the corn plant rains down pollen onto the silk, allowing the individual kernels of corn to develop into rows on the ear.
+With one silk per kernel, the top of the corn plant rains down pollen onto the strands of silk, allowing the individual kernels of corn to develop into rows on the ear.

 Corn pollen rains down onto the corn silk, allowing corn to develop

-Sweet corn falls into two main categories, sweet and super sweet.
 This terminology refers to how the corn processes and holds onto their sugars.
 Agronomists have done us a favor through years of selective breeding.
-Super sweet just slows that sugar to starch conversion rate, so you can enjoy that sweet corn flavor year round.
+Super Sweet just slows that sugar to starch conversion rate so you can enjoy that sweet corn flavor year round.

 Look for ears that have tightly formed husk leaves, firm ears, and plump kernels not showing signs of shriveling.
 Rows of kernels should be well formed and consistent, with the kernels being milky when ruptured.